 ABOUT THE BOOK

 Preparing the next generation to inherit and lead the family enterprise is the single most important determinant of a successful generational handoff.
-It depends significantly on both the senior generation and the next generation taking active roles in the process.
+It depends significantly on both the senior generation and the next generation taking active roles in the preparation process.
+Specifically, what can each generation do to help develop the next generation?
+What does each generation want from the other throughout this journey?

 ABOUT THE AUTHORS